-compare /kəmˈpeə(r)/ (v) to examine people or things to see how they are similar and how they are different Example: Once the customer compared the two products, her choice was easy.
+compare /kəmˈper/ (verb) to examine people or things to see how they are similar and how they are different Example: Once the customer compared the two products, her choice was easy.

-competition /ˌkɒmpəˈtɪʃn/ (n) a situation in which people or organizations compete with each other for something that not everyone can have Example: In the competition for afternoon dinners, Hector's has come out on top
+competition /ˌkɑːmpəˈtɪʃn/ (noun) an event in which people compete with each other to find out who is the best at something Example: In the competition for afternoon dinners, Hector's has come out on top

-consume /kənˈsjuːm/ (v) to use something, especially fuel, engery or time Example: The printer consumes more toner than the downstairs printer
+consume /kənˈsuːm/ (verb) to use something, especially fuel, energy or time Example: The printer consumes more toner than the downstairs printer

-convince /kənˈvɪns/ (v) to make somebody/ yourselft believe that something is true Example: He convinced me that he was right.
+convince /kənˈvɪns/ (verb) to make somebody/yourself believe that something is true Example: He convinced me that he was right.

-currently /ˈkʌrəntli/ (adv) at the present time Example: Currently, customers are demanding big discounts for bulk orders
+currently /ˈkɜːrəntli/ (adverb) at the present time Example: Currently, customers are demanding big discounts for bulk orders

-fad /fæd/ (n) something that people are interested in for only a short period of time.
-Example: The mini dress was a fad once thought to be finished, but now it is making a comeback
+fad /fæd/ (noun) something that people are interested in for only a short period of time Example: The mini dress was a fad once thought to be finished, but now it is making a comeback

-market /ˈmɑːkɪt/ (n) to advertise and offer a product for sale Example: The market for brightly colored clothing was brisk last year, but it's moving sluggishly this year
+market /ˈmɑːrkɪt/ (noun) an occasion when people buy and sell goods; the open area or building where they meet to do this Example: The market for brightly colored clothing was brisk last year, but it's moving sluggishly this year

-persuasion /pəˈsweɪʒn/ (n) the power to influence, a deep conviction or belief.
-Example: The seminar teaches techniques of persuasion to increase sales.
+persuasion /pərˈsweɪʒn/ (noun) the act of persuading somebody to do something or to believe something Example: The seminar teaches techniques of persuasion to increase sales.

-productive /prəˈdʌktɪv/ (adj) making goods or growing crops.
-Example: The unproductive sales meeting brought many staff complaints
+productive /prəˈdʌktɪv/ (adjective) making goods or growing crops, especially in large quantities Example: The unproductive sales meeting brought many staff complaints

-satisfaction /ˌsætɪsˈfækʃn/ (n) the good feeling that you have when you have achieved something Example: Your satisfaction is guaranteed or you'll get your money back.
+satisfaction /ˌsætɪsˈfækʃn/ (noun) the good feeling that you have when you have achieved something or when something that you wanted to happen does happen; something that gives you this feeling Example: Your satisfaction is guaranteed or you'll get your money back.